-The Committee considered 1995 executive officer salaries at its meeting in December 1994.
-In reviewing executive officer salaries, the Committee considered, in addition to individual performance evaluations, the results of an October 1994 report by William M. Mercer Incorporated, a compensation consultant, which compared the Company's salaries for executive officer positions with market salaries for comparable positions.
-In the case of John T. Ryan III, the chief executive officer, the report indicated that Mr. Ryan's 1994 salary was sufficiently below the median market salary for his position as to be outside the range of 80% to 120% of the median market salary specified in the Committee's compensation policy.
-The Committee also considered a request by Mr. Ryan to limit the amount of his salary increase.
-In deference to Mr. Ryan's request, the Committee increased Mr. Ryan's 1995 salary by only the amount necessary to achieve the minimum 80% relationship to the median market salary for his position.
+The Committee considered 1996 executive officer salaries at its meeting in December 1995.
+In determining the amount of the 1996 salary of the chief executive officer, the Committee considered a request by Mr. Ryan that he not be granted an increase which exceeded the 3% salary increase budget which had been established for domestic non-officer employees.
+The Committee also considered that a 3% increase from Mr. Ryan's 1995 salary was necessary to maintain Mr. Ryan's salary within the range of 80% to 120% of the median market salary specified in the Committee's compensation policy.
+In deference to Mr. Ryan's request, the Committee increased Mr. Ryan's 1996 salary by only the 3% necessary to maintain the minimum 80% relationship to the median market salary for his position.